uhalid/Progetto-RO/README.md

 ## Description

 The main goal of this project is to implent a Ford-Fulkerson algortithm, but I designed it to allow multpliple algorithms to be run without changing the existing code base.
-The program allows users to run the algorithm and choose from various output options, including visualization, exporting to images, LaTeX files, or both.
+The program allows users to run the algorithm and choose from various output options, including visualization, exporting to json, images, LaTeX files, or both.

 ## Prerequisites